 Understanding the Differences Between Pipe Relining and Pipe Replacement

-When it comes to fixing damaged pipes options are pipe relining or pipe replacement.
-Both methods aim to bring back the original function of your pipelines, but there are distinct differences you should be aware of.
+In the case of fixing damaged pipes, the two most common solutions are pipe relining and pipe replacement.
+Both solutions aim to bring back the original function of your pipelines, but they differ in a way that are important to understand.

 Key Takeaways